-For a comprehensive list of each of the Possum Kingdom Lake’s amenities, click here.
+For a comprehensive list of each of Possum Kingdom Lake’s amenities, click here.

-For a comprehensive list of each of the Lake Granbury’s amenities, click here.
+For a comprehensive list of each of Lake Granbury’s amenities, click here.

 To learn about the steps that the BRA is taking to prevent the spread of the coronavirus, click here.